Chopra-14/web3_Vault_23A91A6127/secure-vault-system/README.md

 ## Overview

-This project implements a secure, two-contract vault architecture where fund withdrawals are permitted **only after explicit on-chain authorization validation**.
+This project implements a secure two-contract vault system where fund withdrawals are permitted **only after explicit on-chain authorization validation**.

-The system separates:
+The system separates responsibility between:

-- **Asset custody** (Vault contract)
+- Asset custody (Vault)
-- **Permission validation** (Authorization Manager contract)
+- Permission validation (Authorization Manager)

-This mirrors real-world decentralized protocol design patterns where trust boundaries are intentionally split for security and clarity.
+This mirrors real-world decentralized architectures that split trust boundaries to reduce risk and improve security.

 ---